The Europeans (1979 film): Plot

-Eugenia sets her eyes on the Wentworths’ wealthy cousin Robert Acton, who is torn between captivation by the Baroness and distrust of her European worldliness.
+Eugenia sets her eyes on the Wentworths’ wealthy cousin Robert Acton, who is torn between captivation by the baroness and distrust of her European worldliness.
 Eugenia refers little to her marriage other than telling him she has a paper the husband's family wishes her to sign which would dissolve the marriage.
 During a ball at the Actons’ house, Eugenia is introduced to Robert's ailing mother whom she manages to charm.
 At the ball, Clifford has too much to drink.
 When Mr. Wentworth complains about it to Felix, he suggests that his sister’s influence might help the wayward youngster to improve his behaviour, and indeed, Clifford begins visiting Eugenia.
 Meanwhile, Felix and Gertrude are falling in love.
-Gertrude tells him her father wants her to marry the Unitarian minister, Mr. Brand, though she doesn't love him.
-Felix, noticing that Gertrude's pliable sister, Charlotte, seems attracted to the minister, speaks to Mr. Brand, redirecting Brand’s feelings away from Gertrude and towards Charlotte instead.
-One late evening, Robert Acton, who has been away for a few days (and is beginning to believe he is in love with Eugenia), goes to visit her.
+Gertrude tells him her father wants her to marry the Unitarian minister, Mr. Brand, but she doesn't love him.
+Felix, noticing that Gertrude's pliable sister, Charlotte, seems attracted to the minister, speaks to Mr. Brand, redirecting Brand’s feelings from Gertrude and to Charlotte.
+One late evening, Robert Acton, who has been away for a few days (and who is beginning to believe he is in love with Eugenia), goes to visit her.
 Clifford has been enjoying an intimate and promising evening with Eugenia; she makes him hide in a back room.
 When Clifford comes unexpectedly out of his hiding place, there is a very awkward moment.
-Clifford leaves and Eugenia lies about why the young man was at her home.
-Later, in talking with Clifford, Mr. Acton realises she had not told the truth.
+Clifford leaves, and Eugenia lies about why the young man was at her home.
+Later, in talking with Clifford, Mr. Acton realizes she had not told the truth.
 Eugenia's lies begin to weigh upon his thoughts, and he loses interest as Lizzie outflanks the baroness in her attempt to win her brother.